AndyUGA/Registration-System/README.md

 # Union of the Vietnamese Student Associations of the South East Registration System

-This will be UVSASE's registration system that will allow for user accounts and the ability to register for events
+This is UVSASE's registration system that allows users to register for events!

 <p align = "middle"> Login </p>